 Rule 3:7.
-Bills of Particulars
+Bills of Particulars.

-- (c) Date for Filing Bill of Particulars.
+- (a) Timing and Grounds.
+On motion made promptly, a bill of particulars may be ordered to amplify any pleading that does not provide notice of a claim or defense adequate to permit the adversary a fair opportunity to respond or prepare the case. - (b) Striking of Insufficient Bills of Particulars.
+A bill of particulars that fails to inform the opposing party fairly of the true nature of the claim or defense may, on motion made promptly, be stricken and an amended bill of particulars ordered.
+If the amended bill of particulars fails to inform the opposite party fairly of the true nature of the claim or defense, the pleading not so amplified and the bills of particulars may be stricken. - (c) Date for Filing Bill of Particulars.
 An order requiring or permitting a bill of particulars or amended bill of particulars must fix the time within which it must be filed. - (d) Date for Responding to Amplified Pleading.
 If the bill of particulars amplifies a complaint, a defendant must respond to the amplified pleading within 21 days after the filing thereof, unless the defendant relies on pleadings already filed.
 If the bill of particulars amplifies any other pleading, any required response must be filed within 21 days after the filing of the bill of particulars, or within such shorter or longer time as the court may prescribe.

 Rule 3:8.
-Answers, Pleas, Demurrers and Motions
+Answers, Pleas, Demurrers and Motions.

 - (a) Response Requirement.
 A defendant must file pleadings in response within 21 days after service of the summons and complaint upon that defendant, or if service of the summons has been timely waived on request under Code § 8.01-286.1, within 60 days after the date when the request for waiver was sent, or within 90 days after that date if the defendant was addressed outside the Commonwealth.
-A demurrer, plea, motion to dismiss, and motion for a bill of particulars will each be deemed a pleading in response for the count or counts addressed therein.
-If a defendant files no other pleading than the answer, it must be filed within said time.
+Pleadings in response under this Rule other than an answer are limited to the following, and are deemed responsive only to the specific count or counts addressed therein: a demurrer, plea, motion to dismiss, motion for a bill of particulars, motion craving oyer, and a written motion asserting any preliminary defense permitted under Code § 8.01-276.
+If a defendant files no other pleading in response than the answer, it must be filed within the applicable 21-day, 60-day, or 90-day period specified in this Rule.
 An answer must respond to the paragraphs of the complaint.
 A general denial of the entire complaint or plea of the general issue is not permitted. - (b) Response After Demurrer, Plea or Motion.
-When the court has entered its order overruling all motions, demurrers and other pleas filed by a defendant, such defendant must, unless the defendant has already done so, file an answer within 21 days after the entry of such order, or within such shorter or longer time as the court may prescribe.
+When the court has entered its order overruling all motions, demurrers and other pleas filed by a defendant as a responsive pleading, such defendant must, unless the defendant has already done so, file an answer within 21 days after the entry of such order, or within such shorter or longer time as the court may prescribe.
+If the court grants a motion craving oyer, unless the defendant has already filed an answer or another responsive pleading, the defendant must file an answer or another responsive pleading within 21 days after plaintiff files the document(s) for which oyer was granted, or within such shorter or longer time as the court may prescribe.